pivotal/skenario/docs/concepts.md

 are added to the `IgnoredMovements` array.

-The Environment also rejects new Movements when an existing Movement is already scheduled to `OccurAt` that time.
-This is partly due to the underlying implementation, which requires a strict ordering of entries in the heap.
-But it also reflects that events -- Movements -- are _discrete_, that one and only one change to the world is occurring at a time.
-Practically speaking this means that some logic is needed in callers to reduce the odds of collision.
+The Environment also rejects new Movements when an existing Movement is already scheduled to `OccursAt` that time.
+This is partly due to the underlying implementation, which uses the `OccursAt` value as the key for ordering of Movements.
+This underlying data structure allows existing values for a given key to be modified, meaning that without guarding against scheduling collisions, Movements could be overwritten without warning.

+The design also reflects that events -- Movements -- are _discrete_.
+One and only one change to the world can occur at a time.
+Put another way: the simulation is intended to be strictly deterministic.

+In practical terms, the fact that the Environment will ignore Movements that have schedule collisions with another Movement means that some logic is needed in callers to reduce the odds of collision.
 In future I think it will be better for the Environment to handle the schedule-shifting itself.

+For debugging purposes, the CLI shows a table of ignored Movements and the reason why they were ignored.

 ### Example: Autoscaler Ticktock